nanoelectronica/Nanolectronica-RF/README.md

 Third One: RF characterization of a transistor (Equivalent circuit, FT and FMAX) with open source software QUCS.

 The .SCH files were done with QUCS.

+PDF files are written in spanish, but they contain graphic material to do it understandable for non-spanish speakers.